Australia and Oceania, Asia, Europe ·

 2 May 2017

 Cameron Highlands, Malaysia - After the most terrifying 6hr bus ride of our lives in which we saw cars that had just flipped over and a dead man on the road, we made it up into the mountains in more central Malaysia.
 We were sad we only had three nights as this was an amazing place.
 Day one we went on a walk to find the tea plantation which was spectacular.
 We hitchhiked home and got into the tray of a ute travelling through the mountains.
 The next day we conquered a mountain that was 1500m above sea level.
 The hike through the rainforest was beautiful and the return through neighbouring towns was fascinating.
 The air BnB we stayed in was amazing with mountain views from our room and awesome people to meet.
 We made friends with a couple from Czech Republic who enlightened us about Eastern European struggles and way of life.
 We are going to stay with them in rural Czech Republic so that is a massive win!
-Overall Cameron highlights was absolutely amazing!
+Overall Cameron highlands was absolutely amazing!
 Moving on...

 27 April 2017